Zer-Val/Projet-C-/README.md

 \end{cases}
 $$

-- For a Put option with strike K, the payoff is given by:
+- For a Put option with strike $K$, the payoff is given by:

 $$
 h(z) =